PPL-IIITA/ppl-assignment-s1h1ikha/README.md

 TO RUN on UBUNTU:

-THE COMMAND TO RUN THE CODE IS IN THE RESPECTIVE FOLDER
+THE COMMAND IS IN THE README.txt IN THE RESPECTIVE FOLDER

 Tested on netbeans IDE on windows 8.1